Manitary/mugiwait/README.md

 Note: Imgur/Github links will not display for users who disabled link previews.

+Warning: Imgur links are not up to date.
+While the functionality exists, it may be considered deprecated.

 ## How to use (via message)

 Mugi reacts to messages with two formats: